mojaloop/helm/monitoring/efk/logstash/README.md

 To configure a Rollover Policy for the Logstash index execute the following steps:

-1. Create a [Policy](#1111-create) with the desired Rollover configurations: [policy-rollover-logstash.json](./policy-rollover-logstash.json)
+1. [Create a Policy](#1111-create) with the desired Rollover configurations: [policy-rollover-logstash.json](policy-rollover-logstash.json)
-2. Create a [Template](#1121-create) to associate the Policy Settings to the Logstash index
+2. [Create a Template](#1121-create) to associate the Policy Settings to the Logstash index

 ## 1. Pre-requisites

 ### 1.1 Elasticsearch

-Ensure that you have created the `mojatemplate` based on the following config: [template](./config/template-mojaloop.json).

 #### 1.1.1 Logstash Index Rollover Policy

+Configure the `logstash_rollover_policy` based on the following config: [policy-rollover-logstash.json](policy-rollover-logstash.json).

 ##### 1.1.1.1 Create
 ```curl